 Overview

-With the Chemistry programme from University of Birmingham , you'll enter a high quality research environment that will provide you with the best starting point for your future career.
+With the Chemistry (by research) degree offered by the University of Birmingham , you'll enter a high quality research environment that will provide you with the best starting point for your future career.

 You’ll receive an excellent research experience at Birmingham.
 While becoming an expert in your chosen research field, you'll develop a diverse range of skills to equip you for a research career in science.
 You'll also develop key transferable skills that will be invaluable for pursuing a career in any discipline.